 Orchestrating a massive infrastructure project like the Nord Stream 2 Pipeline requires a precise and efficient logistics plan.
-Over 200,000 pipe segments must be delivered along the ~1,230-kilometre route on an ambitious timeline, and every detail counts.
+Over 200,000 pipe segments must be delivered along the 1,230-kilometre route on an ambitious timeline, and every detail counts.

 Operations follow the award-winning “green logistics” concept of the pipeline’s predecessor, Nord Stream, which is based on using low-emissions transport.
 To minimise the environmental impact of moving the heavy 24-tonne pipes, routes are kept as short as possible on each leg of their journey to the seabed.

 Logistics contractors Wasco and Blue Water Shipping work closely with Nord Stream 2 and local suppliers in four Baltic Sea harbours to prepare the pipes and deliver them to the right place, at the right time, at each stage of the project.
-Check out our seamless logistics plan in action:

 Our Four Baltic Sea Hubs